JudySabi/JudySabi/README.md

-### I SEARCH JOB OF MY DREAMS !
+### SEARCHING JOB !

-- 💻 Front-End JavaScript and React developer
+- 💻 Developer Front-End with JavaScript, React JS and Native

 - 👯 I’m looking to collaborate with @amandine16